onap/dcaegen2/docs/sections/services/ves-http/installation.rst

 Installation
 ============

+VESCollector is installed via cloudify blueprint by DCAE bootstrap process on typical ONAP installation.
+As the service is containerized, it can be started on stand-alone mode also.

 To run VES Collector container on standalone mode, following parameters are required

     ``docker run -d -p 8080:8080/tcp -p 8443:8443/tcp -P -e DMAAPHOST='10.0.11.1' nexus.onap.org:10001/onap/org.onap.dcaegen2.collectors.ves.vescollector:1.3.2``